jgraeb/floras/docs/installing.md

 ```
 git clone https://github.com/tulip-control/floras.git
 ```
-We are using [pdm](https://pdm-project.org/en/latest/) to manage the dependencies.
+We are using [pdm](https://pdm-project.org/en/latest/) to manage the dependencies, please install it using [pip](https://pypi.org/project/pip/).
 ```
 pip install pdm
 ```